markdoc/docs/pages/docs/nextjs.md

 ## Frontmatter

-Although Markdoc itself follows the idea of "Bring your own Frontmatter", the Next.js Markdoc plugin uses YAML as its frontmatter langauge of choice, making it easier to get started without parsing the frontmatter yourself.

-You can then access the frontmatter object within your `_app.js` under `pageProps.markdoc.frontmatter`, or within your content via the `$markdoc.frontmatter` variable.
+Markdoc is frontmatter agnostic, however, `next-markdoc` uses YAML as its default frontmatter language.
+You can access the frontmatter object within your `_app.js` under `pageProps.markdoc.frontmatter`, or in your content with the `$markdoc.frontmatter` variable.

 For example: